RECENTLY COMPLETED PROJECTS

 Gulf Station Stay Manual 2020

 The Station Stay project was commissioned in response to the 2018 Tourism Survey Report project undertaken by GSD, which noted the high demand for station stay accommodation options.
 The project was recently completed at the end of 2020 and includes a comprehensive manual aimed to be utilised by station owners to start their own station stay business.
 This project has great potential in generating further economic benefits to the tourism industry and directly promotes the diversification of the Gulf’s cattle industry.
-The station stay manual has now been distributed to key stakeholders and can be found on the GSD website.
+The station stay manual has now been distributed to key stakeholders and can be found through the links below.

 Regional Branding Strategy

 In 2018 GSD commissioned the development of the Lower Gulf Marine and Riverine Economic Development Strategy.
 As per the recommendation of projects that arose from the strategy, it was decided that the Regional Branding Strategy would be explored further.
 The branding strategy has generated future consideration of work involved in renewing the Gulf Region identity.

 Gulf Savannah Regional Economic Development Strategy 2016 – 2020

 Australian Government Small Business Advisory Services Northern Australian Tourism Initiative 2016 – 2019

 Under this project, programs by a professional team of consultants were delivered that were provided at low-cost to business operators in the shires of Burke, Carpentaria, Croydon, Doomadgee, Etheridge, Mornington, Mareeba, Tablelands and Kowanyama.

 Lower Gulf Marine And Riverine Economic Development Project 2018